Gandinnovations Jeti 3324 AquaJet

 Gandinnovations Jeti 3324 AquaJet: a work in progress.

-The AquaJet now in 2009 is improved over the series of issues and glitches since it was first developed during 2007-2008, so buying a used model from someone would not be a good idea.
+The AquaJet by 2009 was somewhat improved over the series of issues and glitches since it was first developed during 2007-2008, but buying a used model from someone should be weighed with caution.
 For example, evidently in Germany there were issues with early versions.
 This is true of most brands and models: the first production out the door is often still really in beta stage.
 Only after a year or so is a complex printer closer to being mature.

 And while in the cautious mode and while mentioning DuPont, be very wary of buying any used DuPont Artistri textile printer with dual carriages.
 Even their distributors said these had potential issues (they produced wonderful colors with POP, but were a bit finicky and thus required TWO operators to run them: one at the front, one at the back!).
 That makes operational costs a bit pricy.